LSAT Question Type Conversions: Every Prep Company Compared

 | Author Attitude | Author Attitude |

 There is no objectively best framework.
 Each of the five systems above is internally consistent and covers the full range of LSAT® question types.
-The differences are organizational, not substantive — they all describe the same test.
+The differences are organizational, not substantive, they all describe the same test.

 The right framework is whichever one matches the resources you're already using.
 If you're working through the PowerScore Bibles, use PowerScore names.
 If you're studying the Loophole, use Loophole names.
-Mixing frameworks mid-prep creates unnecessary confusion — you end up translating in your head instead of reasoning about the question.
+Mixing frameworks mid-prep creates unnecessary confusion, you end up translating in your head instead of reasoning about the question.

 If you're self-studying without a strong preference, start with the LSAC names.
 These are the labels on your actual LawHub score reports, so you'll be able to map your weaknesses directly to what LSAC tells you.
 You can always learn a second framework's terminology later once the underlying concepts are solid.

-Using This in ScoreGap
+Using this in ScoreGap

 ScoreGap's taxonomy preference setting (available on the reference page) lets you switch between LSAC, PowerScore, Loophole, 7Sage, and Kaplan naming conventions.
-Changing it translates everything automatically — your dashboard charts, study priority recommendations, wrong answer journal entries, and question type breakdowns all update to use your preferred framework's terminology.
+Changing it translates everything automatically, your dashboard charts, study priority recommendations, wrong answer journal entries, and question type breakdowns all update to use your preferred framework's terminology.

 The conversion data in this guide is exactly what powers that translation engine.
 One underlying dataset, five views.